 It is best to start with the current posts (2011-present), because they outline what is necessary for this work.
 The journal entries are an ideal additional resource because they provide evidence for the current posts.
 To get you started, there are links to ten of the most influential posts at the bottom of this page.

-Also, make use of the ‘Related posts’ listed at the bottom of many of the entries, as well as the other posts highlighted in the texts themselves, as these will give you different perspectives on the same issues, or point you towards the pertinent journal entries.
+Also, make use of the ‘Related posts’ listed at the bottom of many of the entries, as well as the other posts highlighted in the texts themselves.
+They will give you different perspectives on the same issues, or point you towards pertinent journal entries.

 Click on the link ‘Read a random blog post’ on the right-hand side of the horizontal menu to generate a random post from all available entries.
 As you read whatever post you are given, find a way to make a connection what you are reading.
 This will help you to reflect on things which you might not otherwise think about.

 My book, Evolution By Natural Reflection, uses a collection of the most useful posts to tell the story of my four years of training under the guidance of my teacher, Karaj.
 The 450 journal entries from that period are interspersed with 109 current posts which appear 11 years after the relevant journal entry and complement the story perfectly.
 The book can be read in two ways: either as a complete story cover to cover, or as individual entries randomly selected.
 I have endeavoured to make sure that each entry offers insight into the development process, although some pieces have been included for the sake of the story.

 The whole idea of the book is that, as you read the story, you apply the learning points to your own life, reflecting on your own behaviour as you go, recording your own insights, and shaping your own development.